chrism245/Interaction-Counter/WooCommerce-Forum-Thread-Manager/README.md

 - Powered by OpenAI's GPT models
 - Enhanced through community feedback and testing

-## 📞 Support
+## Bugs

-For support, questions, or feature requests:
+For bugs, questions, or feature requests:
 - Create an issue on GitHub
 - Include detailed information about your setup
 - Provide console logs if experiencing issues